 A: Bed bugs will die in heat of 120 degrees Fahrenheit if they are exposed for 10-20 minutes.
 The dryer is a good source of this heat.
-Items that can’t be laundered can be wrapped in plastic and placed outside all day on a sunny day.
+Items that can’t be laundered can be wrapped in clear plastic and placed outside all day on a hot, sunny day.
 Cold will also kill bed bugs, but a temperature below 32 degrees must be maintained for several days.
 Some pest control services use steam or freezing followed by immediate vacuuming, however if the bugs are hiding deep in crevasses they may be missed.

 Q: Can my dog catch bed bugs from other dogs that are playing in the dog park?

 A: Since bugs feed at night and hide during the day, you would likely not be able to tell if a dog is infested simply by looking at them.
 However, in rare cases, bed bugs could be hiding in a dog’s fur and fall onto another dog during play.

 Q: I use topical flea and tick treatments such as Frontline on my pet.
 Does this help prevent my pet from getting bed bugs?